 \subsection{Large Language Models}

 In this work, based on how the adversaries could interact with the LLMs, we categorize the LLMs into two types - the LLMs only accepted external instructions (targets of the black-box attacks) and the LLMs were further fine-tuned by given datasets (targets of the white-box attacks).
-Table~\ref{tab:summary_models} gives the summary of LLMs used in our experiments, including the model size, model version, and the accessibilities to the model parameters and the training datasets, where ``Y'' and ``N'' indicate accessible or inaccessible, respectively.
-Appendix~\ref{app:llms} show the details of the LLMs in our experiments.
+Tab.~\ref{tab:summary_models} gives the summary of LLMs used in our experiments, including the model size, model version, and the accessibilities to the model parameters and the training datasets, where ``Y'' and ``N'' indicate accessible or inaccessible, respectively.
+Appx.~\ref{app:llms} shows the details of the LLMs in our experiments.